 - A. The tasks constituting this service are those involved in hands-on assistance with the member's mobility and ambulation.
-"Mobility and ambulation" mean functional mobility (moving from seated to standing, getting in and out of bed) and mastering the use of adaptive equipment. - B. Beneficiaries eligible for this service must have a physical dependency need preventing or substantially impairing their ability: - 1.
-To turn themselves in bed, - 2.
-To move from bed to chair (including wheelchair or motorized chair), - 3.
-To walk (alone or with a device) or - 4.
-To operate a push wheelchair or a motorized chair. - C. The aide's service in this routine is hands-on assistance with ambulation and mobility tasks the member cannot physically perform alone, according to the detailed physical dependency needs described in the assessment. - 1.
-Dependency or need must meet medical necessity criteria and not be attributable to age-appropriate ADL deficits. - D. The service plan must correlate each required task with its corresponding physical dependency need.
+"Mobility and ambulation" mean functional mobility (moving from seated to standing, getting in and out of bed) and mastering the use of adaptive equipment. - B. Beneficiaries eligible for this service must have a physical dependency need preventing or substantially impairing their ability to: - Turn themselves in bed, - Move from bed to chair (including wheelchair or motorized chair), - Walk (alone or with a device) or - · Operate a push wheelchair or a motorized chair. - C. The aide's service in this routine is hands-on assistance with ambulation and mobility tasks the member cannot physically perform alone, according to the detailed physical dependency needs described in the assessment. - Dependency or need must meet medical necessity criteria and not be attributable to age-appropriate ADL deficits. - D. The service plan must correlate each required task with its corresponding physical dependency need.